 A hummingbird drawing teaches a lot of new skills like drawing feather textures, motion blurring, and texture separation using lighting effects.
 This guide will focus on these concept through showing how to draw a hummingbird realistically in motion while keeping the rest of the bird static.

 This is my documentation on how to draw an ostrich in a way that is both simple and doable.
 The importance of this bird has its roots in many cultures.
 Thus, an ostrich drawing to way to showcase its popularity to an audience interested in this bird.

 Owl drawings are an awesome addition for scary or morbid themes.
 Just think of any dark environment and you will find this animal.
 This guide will teach you what you need to learn how to draw an owl and create a realistic owl drawing for your very own.

-Researching how to draw a parrot involves looking at multiple different species to get a better idea of the overall silhouette.
-While it is not necessary to review all 392 different parrots, there are common traits that can be used to create a convincing parrot drawing.
+Completing a parrot drawing involves looking at multiple different species to get a better idea of the overall silhouette.
+While it is not necessary to review all 392 different parrots, there are common traits that can be used to create a convincing parrot.

 What are the steps of knowing how to draw a penguin?
 This penguin drawing guide will go through the considerations to think about in regards to the overall shape and form to create an accurate depiction of this cute little bird.

-At first glance, learning how to draw a swan is an easy exercise.
+At first glance, a swan drawing looks like an easy exercise.
 If we are talking about just the general shape, it is very straightforward.
-Depending on how complicated or realistic the swan drawing, it can get to be a real challenge.
+Depending on how complicated or realistic the swan is, it can get to be a real challenge.
 Here is how I handled drawing this bird.